 SOLIDWORKS Plastics Simulation saves time by producing accurate predictions

 With SOLIDWORKS Plastics, these questions can be answered.
-(Our upcoming webcast dives into these topics in further detail).
+(Our recorded webcast dives into these topics in further detail).
 In far less time than it takes to cut a gate and load a mold into a press for samples, SOLIDWORKS Plastics can simulate a dozen different gate locations and report air traps, sink locations, knit lines, fill times, fill pressures, warpage and shear.
 Such information greatly reduces time to market and the cost of product launch.
 So much information in such a short time is just too much to ignore.

 In conclusion, part designers bring design intent to the conversation.
 A part designer should know why a part has to be thick where it is thick and thin where it is thin, or when a rib can be moved and when it needs to stay where it is.
 On these points, a good designer should be able to explain and defend the needs of the design.
 On other points, part designers aren’t the experts.
 On these points seek out the advice of mold makers and injection molders - their insight is invaluable.